The hitchhiker's guide to LLVM debugging tools

 You can also save on your development time by only building the subproject that are of interests to you.

-For example, if you're doing majority webassembly or x86, don't build RISCV on top of it.
-Some tablegen changes in common between RISCV and WebAssembly will inevitably trigger compilation on the RISCV target, taking a dozen of seconds to compile.
+For example, if you're doing the majority of the work on the Webassembly or X86 target, you often don't have to enable the RISCV target and build RISCV source files on top of it.
 Enabling extra targets will also enable extra tests for that target.

 The flag to include/exclude subprojects is LLVM_TARGETS_TO_BUILD